 From its inception, the Middleport Community Choir has tried to live up to it purposes:

 1. To provide an opportunity for musicians to use their talents for personal expression and satisfaction and to glorify God;

 2. To bring musical enjoyment into the lives of others; and

 3. To foster the ecumenical spirit in the Middleport area.

 Choir membership is open to anyone interested in singing and joining in the fellowship shared by members.

-His educational experience includes directing high school bands, marching bands, pep bands, and chamber ensembles at Corinth High School (NY), Cincinnatus High School (NY), Greater Johnstown High School (NY), Cicero-North Syracuse High School (NY), Medina High School (NY), and Fonda-Fultonville High School (NY).
-Ric also maintains a private piano, vocal, and instrumental studio
+His educational experience includes directing high school bands, marching bands, pep bands, and chamber ensembles at Corinth High School (NY), Cincinnatus High School (NY); as well, Jones assisted and composed for a variety of marching bands.

 In addition to his musical endeavors, Ric enjoys being a freelance web designer.
+He is the founder and owner of One Stop Medina (www.OneStopMedina.com), an online calendar and directory for Medina, NY.
 He is an active member of the Orleans Renaissance Group, Inc., a volunteer organization dedicated to revitalizing the arts, culture and architecture in Medina (NY).
 Ric also serves on the staff of the Oak Orchard Review, an online literary and art magazine that features writers and artists from the Western New York region.
-Additionally, Ric and his wife, Karen, own and operate One Stop Medina, a website dedicated to the happenings in and around Medina, New York.

 The Middleport Belltones is directed by Debby Clark.
 Debby has been a church organist since the age of fourteen.
 She has been an organist for over 35 years.
 During that tenure, she has accompanied and directed numerous cantatas.
 Singers from area churches were invited to perform in these cantatas.
 With the creation of the Middleport Community Choir and for the love of music, she became the volunteer accompanist.